-Cwmllynfell Community Council is delighted to announce that funding has been secured to replace the dilapidated play equipment in Rhiwfawr.
+- Cwmllynfell Community Council is delighted to announce that the the play park in Rhiwfawr now has the new and exciting play equipment installed.

-- The East Pit Community Benefit Fund Scheme is now open for applications from groups that provide benefits for people living in the Cwmllynfell and Rhiwfawr wards.
+- The East Pit Community Benefit Fund Scheme is still open for applications from groups that provide benefits for people living in the Cwmllynfell and Rhiwfawr wards.
 Application forms and grant guidelines can be found in the Library pages in the Community Benefit Scheme folder.
-The deadlines for the next applications are:

 Please note that only applications that are fully compliant with the guidelines